 At one time, Scotland had around 140,000 part- or fullbred Clydesdales working on farms and in towns and cities.
 Clydesdales were conscripted by the army to serve in World War I and those animals must have had a terrible time in the trenches.
 Their numbers further started to fall as transportation and technology changed farming.
 Following World War II, the number of Clydesdale breeding stallions in England plummeted from more than 200 in 1946 to 80 in 1949.
 In 1975, the Rare Breeds Survival Trust listed them as vulnerable to extinction, where they remain today, with just 500-900 animals in the UK.
 Worldwide, their numbers are slowly climbing, thanks to exports to Australia, Canada, New Zealand, South Africa and the United States, but with only about 5,000 in the entire world the breed is still considered threatened.

-The Clydesdale stands on average 16.1-17.1 hands, although some are even taller*.
 Clydesdales hold their noble heads proudly and have well-shaped, alert ears.
-They have intelligent and kind eyes, and a long, well-set neck with high crests that lead to high withers.
-Their strong, short backs and powerful quarters are supported by long legs with silky feathers.
+They have kind, intelligent eyes and a long, well-set neck with high crests that lead to high withers.
+Their strong, short backs and powerful quarters are supported by long legs with silky feathers on their lower legs.
 They can have either bay, black, or brown coats (rarely chestnut) and it is not uncommon for them to have white patches up their legs and under their belly.
-Clydesdale’s hooves are very large and despite its overall size, the breed is noted for its energetic, high-stepping action, which makes it one of the most elegant heavy horses.
+Clydesdale’s hooves are very large relative to its size; its a horse with big feet.
+The breed is noted for its energetic, high-stepping action, which makes it one of the most elegant heavy horses.